asimjamal/Modern-Saas-Product-Analytics/README.md

 ## What’s Next

-Starting **Day 6**, the project transitions to:
+Starting **Day 9**, the project transitions to:
-- Larger and messier datasets
+- Temporal clustering analysis of WARN events
-- Data cleaning and normalization
+- Sequence modeling before instability
-- Real-world product metrics
+- Anomaly detection
-- Funnels, retention, and cohort analysis
+- Visualization of reliability patterns

 The foundations established in Days 1–5 will be applied at scale.